Skynetjosh98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script to create an alias
+script to print hello world when the user is the linux user